In This Section

 - If a student has not yet been diagnosed, we can provide them with a list of outside resources for evaluation of several types of issues.
 Currently, the University is not able to evaluate or diagnose students for the purpose of providing ADA accommodations

-- The medical documentation is initially reviewed by the Associate Director of Student Accommodations, before or during an Intake Meeting, where the student will make a formal request for accommodations.
+- The medical documentation is initially reviewed by the Program Coordinator for Student Accommodations (or designee), before or during an Intake Meeting, where the student will make a formal request for accommodations.
 Recommendations are made.

 - The medical documentation and requested accommodations are then reviewed by the Associate Dean of Students and a final determination is made.